 - capital gain or loss: The foreclosure is treated as an exchange of the mortgage for the foreclosed property, so a capital gain or loss will equal the difference between the fair market value (FMV) of the property and the mortgage amount.

 Whether the lender has a capital gain or loss on the property is determined by comparing the matching bid price against the fair market value of the property.
-If the bid price is greater than the FMV, then the lender has a capital loss; if the bid price is less than the fair market value of the property, then the lender has a capital gain.
+If the bid price exceeds the FMV, then the lender has a capital loss; if the bid price is less than the fair market value of the property, then the lender has a capital gain.

 - Bad Debt Deduction = Mortgage Debt – Net Bid Price